Sung-Huan/ANNOgesic/docs/source/subcommands.rst

  NC_007795.1     HG003     \-            600       g           insertion            SAOUHSC_00132
 ==============  =========  ============  ========  =========  ====================  =============  ====  ============

-If user wants to put the titles of columns in the top, it needs to start from ``#``.
+If user wants to put the titles of columns on the top, it needs to start from ``#``.
 Each column is separated by ``tab``.
 If the mutation type is deletion or insertion, user can put ``-`` to represent them.
 The information of ``target_id``, ``reference_id``, ``reference_nt``, ``position``, ``target_nt`` is required.
 The others can be blank.